About Me

 Journal Articles

-Krasno, Jonathan, Daniel B. Mgelby, Michael D. McDonald, Shawn Donahue, and Robin E. Best.
-"Can Gerrymanders Be Detected?
-An Examination of Wisconsin's State Assembly." forthcoming in American Politics Research.
+Krasno, Jonathan, Daniel B. Magleby, Michael D. McDonald, Shawn Donahue, and Robin E. Best.
+2019.
+“Can Gerrymanders Be Measured?
+An Examination of Wisconsin’s State Assembly.”
+American Politics Research 47(5): 1162-1201

 Best, Robin E., Shawn J. Donahue, Jonathan Krasno, Daniel B. Magleby, and Michael D. McDonald.
 2018.“Considering the Prospects for Establishing a Packing Gerrymandering Standard.”
 Election Law Journal 17(1): 1-20.